DIGGSml/Generative_AI/README.md

 # Generative_AI

-A collaborative repository for developing, sharing, and experimenting with system prompts for Large Language Models (LLMs) by DIGGS.
+A collaborative repository for developing, sharing, and experimenting with system prompts for Large Language Models (LLMs) for DIGGS understanding and conversions.

 ## About this Repository